piotrmurach/github/README.md

 contents.update 'username', 'repo_name', 'full_path_to/file.ext',
   path: 'full_path_to/file.ext'
   message: 'Your commit message',
-  content: 'The contens to be updated',
+  content: 'The contents to be updated',
   sha: file.sha
 ```